 The Uniform Commercial Code (UCC), which governs business agreements, also requires that a contract for the sale of goods involving a sum greater than $500 must be in writing.
 The UCC also mandates that certain security interests may not be enforced based on an oral agreement.

 Contact Attorney Howard N. Sobel

 At the office of Howard N. Sobel, we provide comprehensive contracts counsel to businesses and business owners.
-Contact our office online or call us at 856-424-6400 to set up a free initial consultation.
+Contact our office online or call us at 856-424-6400 to set up a free initial consultation (on selected cases).
 We are currently available by phone, text message, or videoconference only.
 Evening and weekend appointments can be arranged upon request.
 We accept all major credit cards.